clearmatics/zeth/mpc/README.md

 (env) $ cd mpc_contrib
 ```

+All commands below are assumed to be executed in the working directory for the
+contribution.

-Generate a contributor secret key to identify youself.
+Generate a contributor secret key to identify yourself:

 ```console
 (env) $ generate_key contributor.key > contributor.pub